skade/yakshav.es/_sources/the-transactional-nature-of-contributions.md

 # The transactional nature of FOSS contributions

-With FOSS becoming ubiquius in recent years, we run into more on more problems in the maintainer/user relationship.
+With FOSS becoming ubiquitous in recent years, we run into more on more problems in the maintainer/user relationship.
 The more I try to read up on this, the more I figure that many people on both sides lack a proper model of this - and that leads to friction.

 It also leads to a lot of weird discussions around license text.
 But - to paraphrase Douglas Adams - it isn't the legal texts that are unhappy, but the maintainers and users.
 While I appreciate a lot of discussions around licensing, they are also often used to dodge _the hard discussions_.